Advantages of Creating a Well-Balanced Real Estate Portfolio

 We have all witnessed days when the Dow Jones Industrial Average increased or decreased by more than 1,000 points.
 This volatility can be very unsettling to many investors.
-When stocks fluctuate in this manner, some investors wonder what is the real value of a company if its price can change so dramatically in a short time? real estate prices are much more stable and generally not subject to drastic price adjustments.
+When stocks fluctuate in this manner, some investors wonder what is the real value of a company if its price can change so dramatically in a short time.
+Real estate prices are much more stable and generally not subject to drastic price adjustments.
 Its more stable pricing nature and long-term value are two primary reasons people choose to invest in it.

 There are typically two investment approaches associated with stocks — growth and value.
 Growth stocks, which generally include most of the tech sector, are primarily focused on price appreciation and less so on paying dividends.
-Their investors prefer these companies to reinvest their profits into research and development in order to grow, as opposed to using it to pay shareholders a dividend.
+Their investors prefer these companies reinvest their profits into research and development to grow, as opposed to using it to pay shareholders a dividend.

 Bonds Versus Real Estate

-Bonds, another investment vehicle that many conservative investors consider, can be more secure than stocks.
-When a company has available cash to distribute, bondholders are paid before any dividends are issued to stock investors.
+Bonds, another investment vehicle many conservative investors consider, can be more secure than stocks.
+When a company has cash to distribute, bondholders are paid before dividends are issued to stock investors.
 However, bonds only offer regular interest payments to their investors.
 There is no ability to experience any appreciation from bonds.

 Creating a Well-Balanced Portfolio with Real Estate